telerik/fiddler-everywhere-docs/user-guide/rules.md

 ### Group Options

-You can organise multiple rules in groups.
-Each group consist of the following:
+You can organize multiple rules in groups.
+Each group consists of the following:
 - Group name.
-- Indication that shows the number of active rules and total rules (contained within the group).
+- Indication that shows the number of active and total rules (contained within the group).
 - Toolbar with group options.
 - Queue with all contained rules or subgroups.